These guidelines have been prepared collaboratively by:

 - Saskatchewan Workers’ Compensation Board (WCB)

-- School of Physical Therapy, University of Saskatchewan
+- School of Rehabilitation Science, University of Saskatchewan

 When physical therapy students are placed in WCB / SGI Secondary and Tertiary Treatment Centres, the model of care is one of direct supervision whereby the accredited physical therapist is present with the client and the PT student during interactions.